 In DepthTouted as Texas' top travel destination, San Antonio reels in more than 32 million visitors annually.
-Those who journey to this urban center come in search of everything from terrific Tex-Mex cuisine to exhilarating SeaWorld San Antonio and Six Flags Fiesta Texas thrill rides.
+Those who journey here come in search of everything from tempting Tex-Mex cuisine to exhilarating SeaWorld San Antonio and Six Flags Fiesta Texas thrill rides.
 But San Antonio's appeal doesn't end at fajitas and roller coasters.

 The Alamo, a source of pride for Texans, remains the city's shining star.
 The former Spanish mission, the first built along the San Antonio River, changed hands many times before misfortune elevated it to iconic status.

 When the Texas Revolution barreled into the compound in 1836, the Alamo was a makeshift garrison manned by Texians, the local inhabitants fighting for independence from Mexico.
 Seeking control of San Antonio de Béxar (modern-day San Antonio), Mexico's dictator, Gen. Antonio López de Santa Anna, sent a large army to overtake the fort.
 The Alamo's defenders, a vastly outnumbered band of fewer than 200, fought valiantly to their deaths, staving off their attackers for nearly a fortnight.

 With its soldiers proclaiming “Remember the Alamo!” the Texian Army defeated Santa Anna's troops at the short-lived Battle of San Jacinto.
 Perhaps inspired by this rallying cry, the Daughters of the Republic of Texas began their own crusade to save the historic site around the turn of the 19th century, using personal funds and donations.
 In 1939, just outside walls so bravely protected, the Texas Centennial Commission erected the carved grey marble Alamo Cenotaph as a memorial to the outpost's slain guardians.